-The student will further develop his or her dissertation research topic in the first term of the first year by: 1) consulting with his/her provisional supervisor and potentially one other faculty member, and 2) conducting a short presentation in the PhD Faculty/Student Seminar in early to mid-November to receive feed-back.
+The student will further develop his or her dissertation research problem statement formulation and research questions in the first term of the first year by: 1) consulting with his/her provisional supervisor and potentially one other faculty member, and 2) conducting a short presentation in the PhD Faculty/Student Seminar in late September to receive feed-back.
 Based on this and any additional required work, the student will prepare a preliminary proposal to be completed by December 15.
+Guidelines will be available on the Moodle site.

-Credits are awarded for this element when the research topic has been approved by the supervisor.
+Credits are awarded for this element when the research proposal has been approved by the supervisor.
 Students will receive feedback from their supervisors on how to improve the preliminary proposal as a first step towards the literature review and prospectus.
-Preliminary proposals should be no more than 10 pages double-spaced.